 Get a mortgage with CCJs

-Some banks and building societies approach applicants with impaired credit history on a case by case basis, while a number of specialist sub prime lenders will take on prospective borrowers who have had CCJs, but charge higher interest rates for the privilege.
+Some banks and building societies approach applicants with impaired credit history on a case by case basis, while a number of specialist lenders will take on prospective borrowers who have had CCJs, but charge higher interest rates for the privilege.

 Some lenders offer borrowers an alternative, known as a credit repair mortgage.
 These work by providing borrowers a mortgage at a rate which is more expensive to begin with.
 Following a period of between one and three years, if the borrower has made timely repayments they will be given the opportunity to switch to a standard rate without needing to remortgage.